List of Lockheed P-3 Orion variants: P-3CK

 Designation of the eight former USN P-3B TACNAVMOD aircraft that the Republic of Korea Navy procured from the USN and which are in the process of being rebuilt with P-3C configuration wings and fitted with updated Mission System Equipment by Korea Aerospace Industries and L-3 Communications.
 These use the Vpx ENhanced Open architecture Multi-static(VENOM) acoustic processor system instead of the AN/USQ-78B installed in the aircraft of the United States and trusted allies.

-P-3AEW&C
+P-3 AEW&C

 Originally nicknamed "Sentinel".
 Eight P-3B aircraft were converted into Airborne Early Warning and Control aircraft.
 In the early 90s, "Control" was dropped from the official designation along with the corresponding "C", renaming the model "P-3-AEW".
 This made it more easily differentiated from the E-3-AWACS operated by the U.S.Air Force.
 The P-3-AEWs are used by U.S. Customs and Border Protection's Air and Marine Operations for drug interdiction and homeland security missions.
 "P-3-LRT" (Long Range Tracker), previously known as "Slicks", also operated by CBP, are modified P-3 aircraft with an optical sensor turret in the nose and tracking radar which often work with the AEW ships.
 The mission using both types of aircraft in a single mission is called "Double Eagle".